shirhatti/showersense_website/README.md

 #Open Issues

-C3js graphs - doesn't update when the new data is empty.
+C3js graphs - doesn't update when the retrieved data is empty.
+Friend Leaderboard graph - may become cluttered with too many friends.
+Implement chart.unload() to remove from graph, and chart.load() to add back. chart.load() may require making API call to retrieve friend data.

 # License